 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 Such assets are recognized initially at fair value plus any directly attributable transaction costs.
 Subsequent to initial recognition loans and receivables are measured at amortized cost using the effective interest method, less any impairment losses.
-Loans and receivables comprise trade receivables, deposits and other accounts receivable.
+Loans and receivables comprise trade receivables, deposits, other accounts receivable and cash and cash equivalents.